 Zolpidem and other similar drugs have been associated with short-term memory loss after frequent use.
 This is especially present in older people using Ambien and other similar prescription medications.
 This is why it’s important to consult a doctor before using drugs like Ambien.

-With prolonged use of Ambien comes the risk of anxiety and depression, along with other mental health issues.
+With prolonged use of Ambien becoming a risk, DBT therapy in Maine can assist with mental health issues.
 This transpires after a person stops using Ambien.
 Mental conditions like these are common in those who engage in drug use for prolonged periods of time.
 These mental health issues can be exacerbated if a person continues to use or becomes addicted to Ambien.

 One of the long-term effects of Ambien includes the resurgence of insomnia.
 When a person continues to use a drug for a long period of time, growing dependent on it, they will feel the effects more heavily when they stop using.
 These withdrawals can make a person experience insomnia again, especially if they have grown tolerant of Ambien.
 Not only is this detrimental for the person but can end up resurfacing the condition they were taking Ambien for 10 years for.